donjmilligan/flare-bible-study/README.md

 ## 🗃️ PostgreSQL Database Setup

 ### Step 1: Create the Database
-Create a PostgreSQL database called `bible_db` or your own database.
+Create a PostgreSQL database called `bible_db` or your own database_name.

 You can use `psql` or a GUI like pgAdmin.